Collateral Source Rule | How Does It Work?

 What Is the Collateral Source Rule?

-The defendant is liable to the injured victim for his/her injuries, regardless of whether someone else has paid for harms suffered by the victim.
+The defendant is liable to the injured victim for their injuries, regardless of whether someone else has paid for the victim’s harm.

 So the collateral source rule permits an injured person to recover the full amount of his provable damages, regardless of the amount any money the person has received for his injuries from sources unrelated to the defendant.